4 Logo Design Tips for Small Businesses

 You would think that, as important as an effective logo is to a company’s image, every business owner would be sure to take the time and spend the money to create an effective logo.
 As important as a quality logo is to a brand’s image, you would be shocked by how many small business owners don’t put as much thought into the design of their logo as they should.

 Unless your business deals in graphic design, you will want to leave the creation of your logo to a professional.
 Invest in hiring a professional graphic design firm or an experience freelance graphic designer to create your company’s logo.
 Avoid the temptation to simply create something yourself if you aren’t well versed in graphic design or to use a generic stock image as the basis for a homemade logo.
 There is no shortage of “bargain basement” freelancers offering their services on the web for almost nothing, but you should avoid “graphic designers” who claim they will make you a professional logo for only $5 (you get what you pay for).
 An effective logo takes professional skill to create.

-To avoid sending the wrong first impression to potential customers, it is important to take these tips into consideration when designing or commissioning a logo for your business:
+To avoid sending the wrong first impression to potential customers, it is important to carefully consider the message your logo is sending when designing or commissioning a logo for your business.

 Choose Your Font Wisely

 If your logo includes text is important to incorporate a font into your logo that both compliments your brand and is easy to read.
 One of the most common design mistakes that small businesses make with their logos is choosing a highly stylized font that is difficult to read.
 If customers can’t read the text in your logo, it may be more difficult for them to remember your business’s name.

 While some major corporations, such as Apple, have logos that don’t feature their company name, it is a good idea for new startups to include their company’s name in their logo.
 If you aren’t as universally recognized as Apple (yet!), you don’t want to risk having potential customers forget who you are.
 If your company becomes a household name, you can always redesign and simplify your branding later.